-- 3 Click OR or AND in the Attribute Constraints area to specify the type of logical relationship you are about to specify. - 4 Specify the constraints as described in the following sections. - 5 Click OK.
+- 3 Specify the constraints as described in the following sections. - 4 Click OK.

 Cardinality

 Cardinality rules control the number of links that you can make between objects of the classes in a relationship.
 For example, a cardinality of 2:3 (2 for the primary cardinality and 3 for the secondary cardinality) means that no more than two links can be made from an object of the primary class to objects of the secondary class.
 Also, no more than three links can be made from an object of the secondary class to objects of the primary class.
 To indicate that links cannot be made to objects of either the primary or secondary class, enter a value of 0 in the appropriate field.
 To indicate that the number of links created to objects of the either the primary or secondary class should be unconstrained, enter a value of $\bf n$ in the appropriate field.